Adult support and palliative care team

 MUDr.
 Sergei Gricaev

-Certified physician in the fields of geriatrics and palliative medicine.
-Since 2004, he has been working at the Motol University Aftercare Center.
-Since 2017, he has been building hospital palliative care.
-Since June 2019, he has been the chief physician of the Motol support and palliative care team for adult patients.
+Since 2017, he has been dedicated to building hospital palliative care.
+Since June 2019, he has been the head physician of the supportive and palliative care team for adult patients at Motol Hospital.

 MUDr.
 Petr Urie, doctor

-Since graduating from the 1st Medical Faculty of Charles University in Prague, he has been working at the internal department. at Thomayer Hospital and in Benešov.
-In 2003 he passed the attestation in internal medicine.
-In 2004 on a mission for Médecins Sans Frontières.
-From 2005 he worked until 2017 at the Oncology Clinic of the Motol University Hospital, in 2010 he passed the attestation exam in clinical oncology.
-From 2018 to mid-2019 he worked as an outpatient oncologist and doctor in the home hospice of St. Hedwig in Kladno.
-In June 2019, he passed an exam in palliative medicine.
-Since June 2019, he has been working back at the Oncology Clinic of the Motol University Hospital and as a counseling team of the hospital team.
+After completing his studies at the 1st Faculty of Arts, Charles University in Prague, he worked in the internal department. in the Thomayer hospital and in Benešov.
+In 2003, he passed the certification in internal medicine, 1st degree.
+In 2004 in Iran on a mission with Doctors Without Borders.
+From 2005 to 2017, he worked at the Motol Oncology Clinic, in 2010 he passed the certification exam in clinical oncology.
+From 2018 to mid-2019, he worked as an ambulatory oncologist and doctor in the home hospice of St. Hedviks in Kladno.
+In June 2019, he passed the exam in palliative medicine and since then has been working back at the Oncology Clinic of FN Motol and as a consultative palliative physician of the hospital team.

 Mgr.
 Blanka Richterová, general nurse